Home / LSA Students / Academics & Requirements / Majors & Minors / Multidisciplinary Design Program /

 Students may join a program specialization that has been designed by a faculty member(s) around their particular interests.
 Students must apply to and be accepted by the faculty member managing the specialization.
 Specializations typically include a specified set of courses and projects.
 Students who complete a specialization will have it noted on their transcripts.
 There are currently two specializations: Global Health and Social Innovation.

-At least 15 credits (at least two courses must be upper division courses) chosen in consultation with and approved by the academic minor advisor, distributed as follows:
+At least 15 credits (at least two courses must be upper division courses) chosen in consultation with and approved by the department advisor, distributed as follows:

 - Completion of at least 2 credits of introductory "Design, Build, Test" (DBT) experience.
 This provides students with a foundation in the experience of creating solutions for a specified problem.